 If you have a fine of $10.00 or more, you will not be allowed to check out or renew until the fine is paid and/or the item is returned.

 If you need to pay for a lost or damaged Dwight Foster owned item, you will be charged a standard replacement charge.
 Items paid for and found may be returned for a refund if it is within a one month period from the date of payment.
 The receipt (showing the amount paid and the title of the item) must be presented in order to obtain a refund.
 After this one month period, no refunds will be granted.

 Fees for damages to library materials are on a case-by-case basis.

 The library strives to offer materials that are cleaned and free from defects.
 However, the library assumes no responsibility for damage to patrons' equipment that may occur as a result of use of library materials.

-On items that aren't returned after 4 separate overdue notices are sent, the library utilizes the services of either the police department or a collection agency to retrieve materials or get payment for their replacement.
+On items are long overdue, the library utilizes the services of either the police department or a collection agency to retrieve materials or get payment for their replacement.
 Once a patron account is sent to the collection agency, the items may no longer be returned for credit as they may already have been replaced.
 At that point, the patron is responsible for paying for the item(s) through the collection agency.
-This process was developed with fairness to all library patrons in mind.
-Materials not returned are not available for others to use or borrow.
-Also, if materials are not returned, in most cases money from the library budget is used to replace them (if they can be replaced at all).
-This same money is diverted from the purchase of new items for patron use, and is used instead to replace non-returned items.
 Please see the library's Policy on Unreturned Library Materials for more information.

 Checks returned will be assessed a service fee determined by city of Fort Atkinson policy.